icerpc/icerpc-csharp/examples/README.md

 ## [Interop](./Interop/)

-The interop example applications shows how IceRPC inteoperates with  ZeroC Ice using ice protocol and Slice 1 encoding.
+The interop example application shows how IceRPC inteoperates with ZeroC Ice using ice protocol and Slice 1 encoding.

 ## [OpenTelemetry](./OpenTelemetry/)